51% Attack

 However, if you did manage to acquire a majority of the mining power, then it's only a matter of time before you build a new longest chain.

 Having said that, it requires more work to replace a larger number of blocks than it does to replace just a few.
-So the further down a transaction makes it in to the blockchain, the more time and energy it's going to take to reverse it.
+So the further down a transaction makes it into the blockchain, the more time and energy it's going to take to reverse it.

 Diagram showing how it's harder to replace blocks the further they are down the blockchain.

-Transactions get harder to replace the further they get in to the blockchain.
+Transactions get harder to replace the further they get into the blockchain.

 But again, this is assuming you can get the hardware to attain 51% or more of the mining power to outpace all the other miners.